dygdedesener/transcriptomics_metabolomics_tutorials/pages/contact.md

 <img src="../images/citation.png" width="80" align="right"/>

 ## Bug reports
-Add an [issue on GitHub](https://github.com/CyTargetLinker/cytargetlinker/issues) with a description of the bug.
+Add an [issue on GitHub](https://github.com/BiGCAT-UM/Transcriptomics_Metabolomics_Analysis/issues) with a description of the bug.
  Add screenshots if necessary.
 Add a label for "bug".

 Please add the following information in your bug report to make testing easier:
 * Operating system
-* Java version
+* R version
 * Cytoscape version
-* CyTargetLinker version

 ***

 ## Feature requests
-Add an [issue on GitHub](https://github.com/CyTargetLinker/cytargetlinker/issues) with a description of the new feature.
+Add an [issue on GitHub](https://github.com/BiGCAT-UM/Transcriptomics_Metabolomics_Analysis/issues) with a description of the new feature.
 Add a label for "enhancement".

-***

-## FAQ
-Frequently answered questions will come soon.

 ***